using Pumas

 - (Optionally) proceeding with more advanced techniques like bootstrapping or SIR for robust uncertainty quantification.

-The following sections will walk through these steps using a two-compartment PK model for Warfarin, focusing on the PK aspects only.
+The following sections will walk through these steps using a one-compartment PK model for Warfarin, focusing on the PK aspects only.
 Exploratory data analysis (EDA), although extremely important, is out of scope here.
 Readers interested in EDA are encouraged to consult other tutorials.

 2 Model and Data